Sign up to our newsletter

 Get under the skin of the people behind the uniform.

-You’ll also be joined by expert guests for a live and interactive Q&A.
+You’ll be joined by expert guests for a live and interactive Q&A. In the afternoon you’ll write a piece of fiction that demonstrates what you’ve learned, and weaves in police procedure seamlessly.

 Graham Bartlett